Pacific Wrecks

 Location

-Lat 10° 57' 9N Long 125° 1' 54E Dulag is located at an elevation of 3' on the eastern coast of Leyte Province on Leyte Island in the Eastern Visayas (Region VIII) in the Visayas (Visayas Islands) in the central Philippines.
+Lat 10° 57' 9N Long 125° 1' 54E Dulag is located at an elevation of 3' on the eastern coast of Leyte Province on Leyte Island in the Eastern Visayas Region (Region VIII) in the central Philippines.
 To the east borders Leyte Gulf.
 Connected by Highway 1 that runs north to south.
 To the north San Jose, San Roque and beyond Tanauan, Palo and Tacloban.
 To the south is Dao and beyond Abuyog.
-Another road westwards connects to Julita and beyond Burauen then northward to Dagami and back to Tanauan.
+Another road inland spans westwards to Julita and beyond Burauen then northward to Dagami.
+Today officially the Municipality of Dulag.

 Wartime History

-On October 20, 1944 at 10:00am Dulag was the site of the initial landing by the U.S. Army XXIV Corps including the 96th Infantry Division and 7th Infantry Division.
+On October 20, 1944 the preliminary naval bombardment forced the Japanese to withdraw from the landing beaches and damaged the town.
+At 10:00am Dulag was the site of the initial landing by the U.S. Army XXIV Corps including the 96th Infantry Division and 7th Infantry Division.
+After the landing, Major General John R. Hodge established his staff at corps headquarters in Dulag.

 Dulag Liberation Marker